Lennox Honychurch

 Personal Life and Ongoing Legacy

-Dr. Honychurch continues to live in Dominica, maintaining close ties to the communities of Portsmouth, Roseau, and the historic Cabrits area.
-His later years are focused on consulting, mentorship, and producing new academic and creative works.
+Dr. Honychurch continues to live in Dominica, maintaining close ties to the communities of Portsmouth, Roseau, and the historic Cabrits National Park area.

-He is currently involved in sustainable heritage projects that intersect with eco-tourism, Kalinago empowerment, and historical site revitalization.
+He is currently involved in sustainable heritage projects that intersect with eco-tourism, Kalinago empowerment, and the revitalisation of historical sites.

 Through public speaking, fieldwork, and creative writing, he continues to inspire educators, students, historians, and artists across the Caribbean and the diaspora.